 The platform for Winchester modern historians and all those with an interest in the history of the recent past.View content

-Winchester modern historians have research strengths ranging from Winchester and Wessex to Japan and Russia, the American South, the Hispanic world, Italy, World War II/Holocaust, and (post)colonialism in the British and French Empires, as well as medical history and environmental history.
+Winchester modern historians have research strengths ranging from local and regional history to Japan and Russia, the US South, the global Hispanic world, Italy, World War II/Holocaust, and (post)colonialism in the British and French Empires, as well as scientific and environmental history.

 Explore the staff profiles below for recent publications by our modern historians.